tsaqifmaulana444/tmaulana/README.md

 ## <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" width="50px"></img> About Me

-- :credit_card: My name is **Tsaqif Maulana**
+- :credit_card: My name is **Maulana**
-- :school: I'm a graduated student from **SMK Taruna Bhakti - Depok**
+- :school: Currently taking undergraduate at Bengkulu University**
-- :books: My major is **Software Engineering**
+- :books: My major is **Physics**
 - :earth_asia: I'm living now in **Indonesia**
-- :sweat_smile: I'm a newbie in coding, know Python, Javascript, Golang, PHP and Typescript language.
+- :sweat_smile: I also have experience in coding, know Python, Javascript, Golang, PHP and Typescript language.
 Now I'm focus on learning Backend Web Development and Cyber Security.
 - :monocle_face: I'm interested in coding, AI, and new technology
 - :sunglasses: My quote is ***"Do What You Love As Far It's Good."***